-Aggregates The aggregate report displays information about the space utilization, capacity, performance characteristics (7-Mode environments only), and availability of the volumes on your aggregates.
-By default, you can view aggregate reports from Control Center > Home > Member Details > Aggregates > Report.
-Array LUNs The array LUNs report displays information about the LUN residing on third-party storage arrays that are attached to the gateway, including information such as the model, vendor, serial number of the LUN, and size.
-By default, you can view array LUNs reports from Control Center > Home > Member Details > Physical Systems > Report.
-Aggregate The aggregate array LUNs report displays information about array LUNs contained on the aggregates of the gateway, including information such as the model, vendor, serial number of the LUN, and size.
-By default, you can view aggregate array LUNs reports from Control Center > Home > Member Details > Aggregates > Report.

-(7-Mode environments only) The backup report displays information about the Backup data transfer during a backup.

-(clustered environments only) The clusters report displays information about the clusters, such as the status, serial number of the cluster, number of Vservers and controllers associated with the cluster.
-You can view the reports from Control Center > Home > Member Details > Physical Systems > Report.

-The controllers report displays information about the cluster to which the controller belongs, including the model and serial number of the controller, and the system ID of the cluster.
-You can view the report from Control Center > Home > Member Details > Physical Systems > Report.
+Aggregates The aggregate report displays information about the space utilization, capacity, performance characteristics (7-Mode only), and availability of the volumes on your aggregates.
+By default, you can view aggregate reports from Control Center > Home > Member Details > Aggregates > Report .
+Array LUNs The array LUNs report displays information about the LUN residing on the third- party storage arrays that are attached to the gateway, including information such as the model, vendor, serial number of the LUN, and size.
+By default, you can view array LUNs reports from Control Center > Home > Member Details > Physical Systems > Report .
+Aggregate Array LUNs The aggregate array LUNs report displays information about array LUNs contained on the aggregates of the gateway, including information such as the model, vendor, serial number of the LUN, and size.
+By default, you can view aggregate array LUNs reports from Control Center > Home > Member Details > Aggregates > Report .
+Backup (7-Mode only) The backup report displays information about the data transfer during a backup.
+Clusters (Cluster-Mode only) The Clusters report displays information about the clusters, such as the status, serial number of the cluster, number of virtual servers and controllers associated with the cluster.
+You can view the reports from Control Center > Home > Member Details > Physical Systems > Report .
+Controllers The controllers report displays information about the cluster to which the controller belongs, including the model and serial number of the controller, and the system ID of the cluster.
+You can view the report from Control Center > Home > Member Details > Physical Systems > Report .